aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-processing/limit-precision-reading-geometries/_index.md

 # Create Vector Layer, Limit Precision with Aspose.GIS for .NET

 ## Introduction
-When working with geospatial data, you often need to **create vector layer** objects and control how much numeric detail is retained while reading them.
-Aspose.GIS for .NET makes it straightforward to limit precision, which can improve performance and reduce storage size when ultra‑high accuracy isn’t required.
-In this tutorial you’ll see exactly how to create a vector layer, write a simple point geometry, and then read it back with both exact and truncated precision.
+When working with geospatial data, you often need to **create vector layer** objects and decide how many decimal places of coordinate detail you really need.
+Limiting precision not only speeds up processing but can also **reduce shapefile size**, making storage and transfer more efficient.
+In this tutorial we’ll walk through creating a vector layer, writing a simple point geometry, and then reading it back using both exact and rounded precision models.
+By the end you’ll understand how to **set precision model** options that fit your application’s accuracy requirements.

 ## Quick Answers
 - **What does “limit precision” mean?** It rounds coordinate values to a defined number of decimal places.